Biblink02/WebSDR-Transceiver/README.md

 **Input**: 2048 complex time-domain samples **Output**: 2048 complex frequency-domain bins

 Each bin represents a small slice of frequency.
 With a sample rate of 2 MHz and 2048 points, each bin is 2000000/2048 ≈ 977 Hz wide.
-The output is complex (magnitude and phase), but for visualization we only care about magnitude—how strong is the signal at each frequency?
+The output is complex (magnitude and phase), but for visualization we only care about magnitude-how strong is the signal at each frequency?

 > **Note**: The graphics worker uses a higher sample rate (2 MHz) than the audio workers (520 kHz) to capture a wider view of the transponder for visualization purposes.

 **Why it's useful:**

 Instead of showing you numbers flying by (which would be meaningless), FFT lets us see which frequencies have signals right now.
-Do this repeatedly—say 10 times per second—and you get a real-time spectrum analyzer.
+Do this repeatedly-say 10 times per second-and you get a real-time spectrum analyzer.
 Stack these spectrums vertically as a scrolling display, and you get a waterfall showing how signals change over time.

 ---